pranavkumark13/brandie_sample_app/README.md

 This is a sample app as an assignment from the company Brandie.

 In order to run the app, fork this repository.
-Run the command flutter pub get to fetch the dependencies.
-And then run the command flutter run.
+Run the command "flutter pub get" to fetch the dependencies for the app.
+After running flutter pub get, run "flutter run" to run the app.